RTC-research-group/ED-Scorbot/README.md

 - AEDAT file with internal spiking activity of the six SPID controllers with a sequence of AE and the timestamp of each capture.
 The AE has 6 bits: from bit 5 to bit 0 they are Source1-Source0-Joint2-Joint1-Joint0-Polarity, being Source1-Source0 meaning the source of the spike ("00" for the output of the spike generator that converts the digital spike-reference to spiking activity; "01" for the SPID output; "10" for the SPID input; and "11" for the integral of the spiking encoder activity.
 Joint2 − Joint0 encode the joint number; and bit0 for the polarity of the captured spike.
 - MP4 videos for the X, Y and Z view of the robot while it performs the trajectory.

-These trajectories can be downloaded from a link provided after contacting by email with the authors: {scanas, epinerof, alinares}@us.es
+These trajectories can be downloaded from a link provided after contacting by email with the authors (linares@us.es)

 A recent collection with Lemniscate trajectories is available in this repo: https://github.com/RTC-research-group/LemniscateEDScobotDS